Written by SMSF Audit Manager James Song.

 National Audits Group and SMSF Audits

-National Audits Group currently service thousands of SMSFs and can offer the knowledge, experience and expertise necessary to provide a comprehensive audit service for SMSF advisors, accountants and trustees.
+National Audits Group currently services thousands of SMSFs and can offer the knowledge, experience and expertise necessary to provide a comprehensive audit service for SMSF advisors, accountants and trustees.

-The SMSF Audit team always endeavour to work closely with accountants to serve the best interests of their clients whilst meeting legislative requirements in relation to the use of SMSF funds.
+The SMSF Audit team always endeavours to work closely with accountants to serve the best interests of their clients whilst meeting legislative requirements in relation to the use of SMSF funds.

-If you are seeking expert on how to handle compliance issues with your clients’ SMSFs, call James Song on 1300 734 707.
+If you are seeking an expert on how to handle compliance issues with your clients’ SMSFs, please call James Song on 1300 734 707.